-There are currently eight active cases of COVID-19 in Victoria.
-Seven of these are in returning international travelers in hotel quarantine and the remaining case is in a teenage girl who is isolating at home after contracting the virus in NSW.
+There are currently 10 active cases of COVID-19 in Victoria.
+Nine of these are in people in hotel quarantine, with the tenth in a teenage girl who is isolating at home after contracting the virus in NSW.

 COVID-19 testing remains one of the best ways we can keep people safe and stay open and enjoy a COVIDSafe summer.

 There will be reduced capacity of some testing sites until 2 January, including reduced hours at some Community Health Service-led testing sites.
 However, more than 60 testing sites will remain open throughout the summer break, including some sites open today.

-Testing sites are also operating in the popular holiday destinations at Torquay, Lorne, and the Mornington Peninsula.
+Testing sites will also be operating in the popular holiday destinations at Torquay, Lorne, and the Mornington Peninsula.

-Testing site details, including opening hours, are available from our Where to get tested page.
+Testing site details, including opening hours, are available from Where to get tested page.

-Victoria’s border with New South Wales is closed and no one who has been in the Northern Beaches area, Greater Sydney or the NSW Central Coast in the past 14 days is allowed to come into Victoria.
+Victoria's border with New South Wales is closed and no one who has been in the Northern Beaches area, Greater Sydney or the NSW Central Coast from 11 December is allowed to come into Victoria.